mrcaps/rainmon/README.md

 ## Contents

 ### code
 Project codebase.
-Please see README.md in this directory for directions on building and running the project.
+Please see the `doc` folder for directions on building and running the project.

 ### data
 A raw subset of the data for testing and evaluation purposes